tbensky/npct/README.md

 * You may now consider isolating yourself from other people for a while.

 * Preventing wet droplets expunged from your lungs as you exhale (or cough or sneeze) from infecting others is the only way to stop the spread.

+* Take some steps to stop the spread.

 Be sure to re-visit `config.html` to reconfigure your contact tracing device, as your health situation changes.